Frontend Dev's GuideProfile Management

 Profile Page

 Design a profile page to manage (view and edit) user information.
-The profile page should also be able to upload the user avatar to the user’s public bucket.
-For bucket information, see the Bucket Management section above.
+The profile page should upload the user avatar using the auth service's database bucket (dbBucket) — upload to POST {authBaseUrl}/bucket/userAvatars/upload with the regular access token (multipart form-data), then use the returned accessKey to build the public download URL: GET {authBaseUrl}/bucket/userAvatars/download/key/{accessKey}.
+Store this URL as the user's avatar property.
+For other file storage needs, see the Bucket Management section above.

 On the profile page, you will need 4 business APIs: getUser , updateProfile, updateUserPassword and archiveProfile.
 Do not rely on the /currentuser response for profile data, because it contains session information.
 The most recent user data is in the user database and should be accessed via the getUser business API.